jimfdavies/terraform-ecs-bamboo/README.md

 - Add HTTPS (with a genuine DNS domain) to the ALB (use Route 53)
 - Add SSL to the Agent communications
 - Create a new ECS cluster for the Agents so the instance hosts don't have the EFS share mounted
+- Create 'private' subnets and deploy ECS instances to that